 “The Sorenson Capital team deeply understood subscription models.
 As we evaluated the change to a new business model, they immediately offered to help by sharing their expertise and experience,” said Cradlepoint CEO George Mulhern.
 “They dove right in to support me and the Cradlepoint team at both the strategic and tactical levels.
 They helped us avoid missteps, accelerate the transition, and minimize disruption to our ongoing business and customer relationships.
 It was invaluable to have Sorenson as a partner in this journey.”

-Ron Mika said, “We’ve been incredibly impressed with Cradlepoint’s leadership team’s ability to set a vision and follow through with precise execution.
+Ron Mika said, “We were incredibly impressed with Cradlepoint’s leadership team’s ability to set a vision and follow through with precise execution.
 They defined a clear and well thought-out strategy to simplify every aspect of enterprise edge networks and delivered on what they promised.
-It’s been gratifying to watch and know we’ve been a part of their success.”
+It was gratifying to watch and know we were a part of their success.”

-Cradlepoint’s approach has certainly paid off.
-The company now has more than 20,000 enterprise and public sector customers, including Starbucks, Walmart, State Farm, and Amazon.
-Revenue has grown approximately 30% annually for the past several years and exceeded $130m in 2019.
-In September, 2020, Ericsson announced a definitive agreement to acquire Cradlepoint for $1.1 billion as a way to expand their presence in the 5G space.
+Cradlepoint’s approach certainly paid off.
+The company built its customer roster to more than 20,000 enterprises and public sector organizations, including Starbucks, Walmart, State Farm, and Amazon.
+Revenue grew approximately 30% annually for several years in a row after Sorenson invested and exceeded $130m in 2019.
+Based on this strong performance, Ericsson acquired the company for $1.1 billion in November 2020 as a way to expand their presence in the 5G space.

 “When we decided to partner with Sorenson as an investor in 2015, we felt that they had the right combination of financial and industry expertise.
-What we’ve come to appreciate over the past five years is their willingness to help in every situation and under any circumstance.
-Sorenson is always available,” said George Mulhern.
-“As a CEO of a fast-growing company in a dynamic market, it’s a great feeling to know you have that level of support from your investment partner.”
+What we came to appreciate as we worked with them was their willingness to help in every situation and under any circumstance.
+Sorenson was always available,” said George Mulhern.
+“As a CEO of a fast-growing company in a dynamic market, it was a great feeling to know that we had such a high level of support from our investment partner.”